redis/docs/content/operate/rc/api/examples/manage-subscriptions.md

 - **`paymentMethodId`** - Specify a payment method connected to your account.

-    Use `GET /payment-methods` to find a payment method ID.
+    Use `GET /v1/payment-methods` to find a payment method ID.

-    You don't need to pass this field in your API request if you subscribed to Redis Cloud through Google Cloud Marketplace.
+    You don't need to pass this field in your API request if you subscribed to Redis Cloud through a marketplace integration.

 - **`cloudAccountId`** - Set a cloud account ID connected to your account.

-    To list cloud account IDs, use `GET /cloud-accounts`.
-To use internal resources, set it to `"cloudAccountId": 1`.
+    To list cloud account IDs, use `GET /v1/cloud-accounts`.

-    If you subscribed to Redis Cloud through Google Cloud Marketplace, use `1` for this field.
+    You don't need to pass this field in your API request if you want to use internal resources.

 The request JSON body contains two primary segments: subscription specification and databases specification.
 When you create a subscription, you must specify one or more databases in the "`databases`" array.